 CINS facilities, tools, and instrumentation, as well as the expertise of our researchers, are shared assets to benefit the community.
 We welcome outside collaborators, including researchers from companies, other universities, and national research institutes, to take advantage of many of CINS’s resources.
-The rules, forms, and requirements for instrument use can be found on the CINS Instrumentation Policies page.
+The rules and forms for instrument use can be found on the Instrumentation Policies page.
 Approved users can reserve an instrument session on the reservation page.

 Note: Our available, in-service instruments occasionally change, and not all instruments are available for public use.
-The lists of instruments are not comprehensive or guaranteed, and you should contact Dr. Fumiya Watanabe to discuss the availability of a specific instrument.
+The lists of instruments are not comprehensive or guaranteed, and you should contact Dr. Fumiya Watanabe (email@example.com) to discuss using a specific instrument.

 Instrument Use Fees

 To compensate for ongoing instrumentation maintenance, CINS charges minimal fees for instrumentation use.
 Please download the current rates for equipment usage.